-The North American Experience 0.5 unit An examination of the changing attitude toward children as revealed in educational, social and religious institutions, in literature and art, in legislation and in practice.
+The North American Experience

+An examination of the changing attitude toward children as revealed in educational, social and religious institutions, in literature and art, in legislation and in practice.
 The evolution of child welfare programs, children's rights legislation and family relationships will also be considered.
 (Also listed under Canadian Studies)